 If a player's swing is coming from the inside to the outside too much, they will have a launch angle that is too high which will make it very difficult to target along the oil line early enough or long enough.

 SWING DIRECTION TIP: Place your ball into the swing either straight down the target line or even a little to the right of your target line.
-This will keep the swing direction in a more up the lane direction.
-If you place your ball into the swing inside the target line, this will make your swing a more "figure 8" type swing path, causing a launch angle that is too often too high for short patterns.
+This will keep the swing direction in a more "up the lane" direction.
+If you place your ball into the swing inside the target line, this will make your swing a "figure 8" type swing path, causing a launch angle that is often too high for short patterns.

 KEEP THE HAND QUIET

 Historically, players that excel on conditions that allow the extreme outside to play tend to be quieter in their release.
-What that means is there is not a lot of cupping, uncupping, and recupping of the wrist through the release point.
+What that means is there is not a lot of un-cupping and re-cupping of the wrist through the release point.
 It really does not matter if your axis rotation is high or low.
 Pete Weber is one of the best gutter players of the time, and his axis rotation is almost 90 degrees, but his release is very "quiet".

 Get with a qualified coach to experiment what works best for your game and mental mindset.

 Choose bowling balls and/or layouts that create an elongated break point!
 Bowling balls that have high differential RG values, or layouts that maximize the differential in a high differential ball, tend to have a break point that is very short in nature.
 Basically the ball releases energy in a very short length wise area.

 If you do not know your Positive Axis Point, find it before you layout or choose balls for the short and long patterns.